International Byzantine Greek Summer School (IBGSS)

 A limited number of bursaries are available for students who require financial support to attend this Summer School.
 Bursaries have in previous years been made possible by the support of Trinity College Dublin, the Classical Association (UK), Society for the Promotion of Hellenic Studies, and the Alison Jayne Dunlop Memorial, Brian Earls Memorial, Institute of Byzantine Studies, Timothy Lutz, and Belfast Byzantine Texts and Translations funds.

-- Download the application form and Guide for Applicants and return the completed application form as an email attachment to Mr Seán McCrum.
-The deadline for 2021 applications is 30 April 2021.
+- Please download the application form and Guide for Applicants and return the completed application form as an email attachment to Ms Lisa Doyle.
+The deadline for 2023 applications is 5 May 2023.
 Late applications may be considered if places are still available.

-If your application is accepted, you will be asked to pay a deposit of €100 through Trinity College’s online booking page (temporarily offline).
+If your course application is accepted, you will be asked to pay a deposit of €100 the online portal of Trinity College Dublin’s School of Histories and Humanitie.
 This deposit is non-refundable.

 You will receive a message confirming your deposit payment, your place on the course, and the balance of your tuition fee.
-The balance should be paid online before the start of the course.
+The balance should be paid through the online portal before the start of the course.

-If you have any queries, please contact Seán McCrum
+If you have any queries, please contact Lisa Doyle